alex-rawlings/baggins/README.md

 estimated using `hardening_rates.py` in `./code/analysis_scripts`.
 If the BHs have not merged within the upper limit set by the analytical expectation, the run may need to be terminated.
-10. Perform relevant analysis of the merger remnant and the BH binary properties.
+10. Datacubes of the key quantities for both the SMBH binary, and the galaxy properties, can be created to facilitate later analysis.
+This done using `make_child_datacubes.py` in `codes/analysis_scripts`.

 ## A Brief Note on the Scripts
 A detailed description of each initialisation and analysis script is not